truera/trulens/docs/trulens/api/provider/bedrock.md

 from a wide range of FMs to find the model that is best suited for your use case

-All feedback functions listed in the base [LLMProvider class][trulens.feedback.llm_provider.LLMProvider] can be run with AWS Bedrock.
+All feedback functions listed in the base [LLMProvider class][trulens.feedback.LLMProvider] can be run with AWS Bedrock.

-::: trulens.providers.bedrock.provider.Bedrock
+::: trulens.providers.bedrock